-Eventually, frustrated, irritated, worn ragged on a magical level, they’d given up — at least on dealing with the ghost under their own power.
-To Sano, who in calling Hajime in the first place had already admitted this defeat, it hadn’t been as annoying a concession as it obviously was to Hajime himself.
-But Hajime had been the one to suggest the alternative they probably should have had in mind all along: taking the ghost to Aoshi.
+Eventually, frustrated, aggravated, worn ragged on a magical level, they’d given up — at least on dealing with the ghost under their own power.
+To Sano, who in calling Hajime in the first place had already admitted this defeat, it hadn’t been as annoying a concession as it obviously was to Hajime.
+But the exorcist had been the one to suggest the alternative they probably should have had in mind all along: taking the ghost to Aoshi.
 The latter was a skilled medium; if anyone could talk to this damned thing, it was he.

 Unfortunately, Aoshi was unavailable on weekends (and Sano had to work on Sunday in any case), which meant another day of trying to restrain the shade from hovering where other people might unknowingly walk through it and take ill effects from the invisible anger.
 It was just such a fucking pain.

-But now, finally, Monday morning, he was up earlier than he generally ever wanted to be during Spring Break, and headed toward Forest of Four to meet Hajime there and hope Aoshi had a free moment sometime before lunch.
+But now, finally, Monday morning, he’d risen earlier than he generally ever wanted to during Spring Break, and headed toward Forest of Four to meet Hajime there and hope Aoshi had a free moment sometime before lunch.
 Well, more than a moment: if Aoshi could communicate with the ghost, he and Hajime both were sure to sit there asking it all kinds of questions probably for hours on end.
-Sano was already bracing himself for a lengthy period of boredom, since, although he was certain it would be interesting enough at first, he was just as certain those two necrovisua nerds would drag it out far past the point of easy endurance.
-He just hoped they wouldn’t forget about him and his predicament in the process and fail to ask the ghost the all-important question of what they needed to do to get rid of it.
+Sano was already bracing himself for a lengthy period of boredom, since, although he believed it would be interesting enough at first, he also knew those two necrovisua nerds would drag it out far past the point of easy endurance.
+He only hoped they wouldn’t forget about him and his predicament in the process and fail to ask the ghost the all-important question of what they needed to do to get rid of it.

 A couple of guys hanging out pointlessly in front of the used CD store on the far side of the market kept glancing over at him, and some market shoppers stared likewise as they emerged with full bags.
 He wondered if he seemed angrier than usual, or if it was just that he’d used blue gel in his hair today.